Developing robust, optimized formulations to maximize therapeutic performance and clinical outcome

-Together, these techniques enable KBI to develop robust formulations by eliminating uncontrolled stability variables, thus placing the focus solely on therapeutic performance and clinical outcome and results in significant savings to the client by eliminating the variables associated with suboptimal formulations.
-Preclinical development efforts in PK, PD, ADME and toxicology occur with confidence that additional uncontrolled variables from unstable formulations are not introduced into the study.
+Together, these techniques enable KBI to develop robust formulations by eliminating uncontrolled stability variables, thus focusing solely on therapeutic performance and clinical outcome and resulting in significant savings to the client by removing the variables associated with suboptimal formulations.
+Preclinical development efforts in PK, PD, ADME, and toxicology occur with confidence that additional uncontrolled variables from unstable formulations are not introduced into the study.

-This benefit extends far into clinical trials as well, where assessment of toxicity, dosage levels and efficacy are profoundly influenced by an optimal formulation that conserves the three dimensional conformation of the therapeutic protein.
-KBI’s data-driven approach can also strengthen responses to regulatory inquiries.
+This benefit extends far into clinical trials, where the assessment of toxicity, dosage levels, and efficacy are profoundly influenced by an optimal formulation that conserves the three-dimensional conformation of the therapeutic protein.
+KBI's data-driven approach can also strengthen responses to regulatory inquiries.

 The KBI team has completed more than 80 successful protein, peptide, and vaccine formulation development programs.
 Liquid, lyophilized, and suspension formulations developed by KBI have been successfully transferred to many fill/finish CMO's and utilized for the manufacture of clinical and commercial drug product for parenteral administration (IV infusion, IV push, SC, IM).

 Fill out the form below to get in touch with our team of experts.